james-prior/pillar-kata-roman-numeral-calculator/demo-program/README.md

 # Roman Numeral Calculator

-This directory is for a little command line program 'computator' to demonstrate the use of the Roman numeral library.
+This directory is for a little command line program 'computator' that demonstrates the use of the Roman numeral library.
 It is in a different directory than the library stuff, to demonstrate that it is using the library as installed on the system.

-Everything here is much much lighter than the heavy autotools stuff used for the making and testing the library.
+Everything here is much much lighter than the heavy autotools stuff used for the library.
+A downside of that is lessened portability.
+This is known to work with Ubuntu 14.04.5 LTS.

+This program relies on the roman library to be installed on the system, so do the following after creating the Roman numeral library and installing it on the system.

+Any commands shown below should be executed in the same directory as this file.

 ## Prerequisites

-inotify stuff?
-math library?
-compiler?
-check!
-gcc
+The library must already be installed.

 ## Test

-This relies on the roman library to be installed on the system, so do the following after creating the roman library and installing it on the system.
-Execute from the same directory that this README.md file is in:
+    make check

+The loop below automatically (re)runs the tests whenever a file in the src and tests directories change.
+This is handy whether the change is from saving from an editor, or by browsing various commits with git checkout commands.
+Execute:

     while inotifywait -r -e modify src tests; do make
         make check
     done

-It automatically (re)runs the tests whenever a file in the src and tests directories changes.
-This is handy whether the change is from saving from an editor, or by looking at various commit with git checkout commands.

 ## Compile

-This relies on the roman library to be installed on the system, so do the following after creating the roman library and installing it on the system.
-Execute from the same directory that this README.md file is in:

     make